christianrollo/rollo-wireless-setup/README.md

 3. **Pair with Your Phone**

-   * Open the Rollo app — it will automatically discover your printer.
+   * Open the Rollo Ship app — it will automatically discover your printer.
    * Select your Wi-Fi network and enter your password.

 4. **Test Print**